Susanne-n/Twitch-Project-Analyze-and-Visualize-Data/README.md

 # Twitch-Project-Analyze-and-Visualize-Data

+*This project is a part of the codecademy Data Science Career Path*

 Twitch Part 1: Analyze Data with SQL

 Twitch is the world’s leading video platform and community for gamers, with 15+ million unique daily visitors.
 Using data to understand its users and products is one of the chief responsibilities of the Twitch Science Team.